mantidproject/mantid/docs/source/algorithms/StatisticsOfPeaksWorkspace-v1.rst

 Statistics of the Peaks Workspaces are calculated for all peaks and by default for resolution shell(d-Spacing).
 There is a SortBy option to change this to by orientation (RunNumber) or by Anger camera (bank) or only do all peaks.
-This algorithm call SortHKL, so more details are in the documentation for that algorithm.
+This algorithm calls :ref:`algm-SortHKL`, so more details are in the documentation for that algorithm.

 After removing invalid peaks with :math:`I \leq 0`, :math:`\sigma \leq 0` and :math:`h=k=l=0`,
 the peaks are assigned to their respective unique reflection so that each theoretically present